rbohl/liferay-docs/developer/frameworks/articles/data-engine/01-data-definition-api/00-data-definition-api-intro.markdown

 3. Store the returned response in a variable of the appropriate response type.
     For example, `DEDataDefinitionListResponse`.

+See a complete example demonstrating for the `DEDataDefinitionListRequest/Response` [here](LINK TO HOW-TO ARTICLE)

 The following outline describes the general pattern used for the `DEDataDefinitionService` operations.

-- List Request/Response (data-engine-api module)
+- Operation Request/Response (data-engine-api module)
     - `DEDataDefinition[Operation]Request`
         - Build the request.
             - Include required parameters (for example, the Group ID and Company ID are required for the List operation, for retrieval and permission checking).